Goldielockz30/saas-blueprint/docs/prerequisites.md

-# 🛠 Setup Guide for Windows & Mac (Manual Testers upskilling to SaaS App Developer)
+# 🛠 Your Journey to Secure SaaS Architect Starts Here

-This guide shows step-by-step how to install all required tools to start software testing and development work.
-It is beginner-friendly and written clearly for those who need extra detail.
+Your first step toward building secure, scalable software — the right way.
+This guide is beginner-friendly and written clearly for those who need extra detail.

 ---